ithaka/PEP/docs/students.md

 ### Keep Project Goals In Mind

 Before you begin the search process, be sure to review your project outline.
 Aligning your search with the project’s requirements will save you time in the long run.
-For example, if your assignment specifies that you use “recent” or “current” sources, you will probably want to use the advanced search option to narrow the dates on your search.
+For example, if your assignment specifies that you use “recent” or “current” sources, you will probably want to narrow the dates on your search.
 That way, you won’t waste time reviewing resources that aren’t appropriate for your assignment.

 Keeping your project outline at the forefront will also help you know when to stop searching for a specific subtopic and move on to other needed information.
 You’ll be most efficient if you stop when you have enough information to complete your work.